Incorporation Lawyers To Incorporate Your Business

 - Keep them from getting business financing from banks or other lenders.

 Have our incorporation lawyers help you to set up your company properly.
 This includes legally setting up the corporate minute book.
 We can answer all your questions and go over what you need to do to keep your company operating legally.
+We help our clients on a one on one basis.

 What Is A Numbered Company In Alberta?

 A numbered company is one that has an assigned number to it instead of a name that you chose.
 The provincial government assigns numbered company these numbers sequentially.
 You do not get to choose the number.
 A numbered company has the same legal rights, responsibilities and obligations as a named company.
+Legally, they are the same.
 Ask one of our incorporation lawyers on how this works and how a numbered company can save you some money.
 However, we note that if you later decide on a names company, we help clients legally change the name of your company to a new name.

 What Is A Professional Corporations?